Cytopathology Lab Setup

 Key Functions of a Cytopathology Laboratory

-• Research: Investigating disease mechanisms, drug development, and epidemiological studies.
+• Research: Disease mechanism, drug development and epidemiological research.

 • Industrial Quality Control: Testing food, pharmaceuticals, and chemicals for safety and compliance.

-• Education: Training students and professionals in laboratory techniques and scientific principles.
+• Education: Educating the students and professionals in laboratory techniques and scientific principles.

 Planning Your Cytopathology Lab